Skip to main content

 1. Choose Action Center from the left pane.

-2. In the Action Center, choose from the action types in the Channels pane.
+2. In the Action Center, choose from the action types in the Categories pane or click on an icon in the right pane.

-3. To create a configuration for the action, click the Manage Configuration button.
+3. To create a configuration for the action, click the Configuration (gear) icon.
 A configuration provides the connection and authorization information to communicate with the external solution.

-5. To create an action, click the Create a new action button.
+3. To create an action, click the Create New Action (+) icon in the Action Items pane.
 An action specifies the task to execute, the data to include in the action, and how frequently to execute the action.

 6. Save the action.